handsomebrothers/Callback2Vec/README.md

 # Callback2Vec
 A callback based hierarchical embedding approach for Android app.
 # Basic Usage
+For Callback2Vec its usage is as follows:
+First
 # Requirements
 Install requirements.txt file to make sure correct versions of libaraies are being used
 - Python 3.5.x